pluralsh/documentation/pages/adding-new-application/publishing.md

 Artifacts can be published with a `private: true` or `private: false` setting in the `repository.yaml`.
 Bundles from private artifacts are only visible for, and can only be downloaded and installed by, users from the same account the publisher was created in.
-If you want to publish your artifact publicly, too, you need to open a PR in the [Plural artifacts git repository](https://github.com/pluralsh/plural-artifacts), so the Plural team can review your code.
 Artifacts published publicly by you are also visible in the public marketplace.